sandeepyadav10011995/LLD/TODO APP/Docker vs Kubernetes.md

 In general, Docker is more appropriate for small-scale deployments or for running single-container applications, while Kubernetes is more appropriate for large-scale deployments or for running multiple-container applications across a cluster of machines.

+Imagine you have a big box of Lego blocks that you want to build a cool toy with.
+Docker is like the box itself.
+It holds all the pieces you need and makes sure they're organized and easy to find.
+With Docker, you can build a toy by putting the blocks together in different ways, and you can take it apart and start over again whenever you want.

+Now, let's say you want to build a whole bunch of toys, but you don't want to build each one from scratch every time.
+That's where Kubernetes comes in.
+Kubernetes is like a big robot that can help you build lots of toys at the same time, without you having to do all the work yourself.
+It knows how to use Docker to put the Lego blocks together in just the right way to make each toy, and it can manage lots of toys all at once.

+So, in short: Docker is like a box of Lego blocks, and Kubernetes is like a robot that helps you build lots of things with those blocks.